 Charge Your iPhone X

-Another quick method requires a Lightning cable and an outlet or a wireless iPhone X charger.
+Another quick method requires a Lightning cable and an outlet or wireless iPhone X charger.
 While your iPhone X is charging, you can easily check its battery percentage.

 Press the Side button on the right side of the iPhone X to get to your lock screen and you’ll notice the phone gives you a precise read out of your battery life.